UnitedLands/community/info/war.md

 ### Conventions of War
 While engaging in war please be mindful of the following rules and guidelines to ensure a fun experience for both sides:
 - Do not spawn kill.
-- Do not grave block.
-- Allow enemies to recover their gear before engaging again.
 - Do not combat log.
+(Combat logging results in a 10k fine to your personal account.)
-- Do not intentionally sabotage your own side by allowing people
+- Do not intentionally sabotage your own side by engaging activities that aid the enemy.
+- You may deny players access to their grave if killed during a war, if you can hold your ground until the timer is up it's yours for the taking.